alphons/bootsector-linux-loader/README.md

 # bootsector-linux-loader

-No bootloader needed to make a linux distribution bootable from only the kernel and initrd
+No bootloader nor a filesystem is needed to make a linux distribution bootable from only the kernel and initrd

-All is tested with versions of TinyCore
+All is tested with versions of TinyCore but other distros should be also no problem.

 - [corepure64.gz](http://www.tinycorelinux.net/13.x/x86_64/release/distribution_files/corepure64.gz)
 - [vmlinuz64](http://www.tinycorelinux.net/13.x/x86_64/release/distribution_files/vmlinuz64)